 Deacons serve as organizers of the local church’s work and witness, fostering Christ-honoring, loving fellowship within the church and channeling that love toward the world, for God’s glory.

-Deacons are biblically qualified men and women (Rom 16:1; Tim 3:8-13), elected to their office by the congregationmembership, and entrusted with the responsibilities described in the subsequent sections.
+Deacons are biblically qualified men and women (Rom 16:1; Tim 3:8-13), elected to their office by the membership, and entrusted with the responsibilities described in the subsequent sections.
 Deacons should earnestly seek to grow in grace, especially in those graces which qualify them for their office (1 Tim 3:8-13).
 These include:

 • Deacons are dignified: Without unduly seeking honor or violating the Lord’s warnings about good deeds done publicly (Matt 6:1-24), deacons should be worthy of honor.
 That is, their faith, love, and good works should be known to their Christian community.